-In line with Singapore’s national movement to provide upskilling and relearning opportunities for individuals in the workforce, SIT is offering S$2000 worth of SITizens Learning Credits.
-Starting from 1 Apr 2019, all SIT Alumni can take up eligible standalone courses offered by SITLEARN Professional Development.
-The credits can also be used to offset eligible subsidised courses offered by SkillsFuture Singapore.
-With a validity of 5 years, SIT Alumni will be able to use these credits to take up the courses they require.
+In line with Singapore’s national movement to provide upskilling and relearning opportunities for individuals in the workforce, SIT has offered $2,000 worth of SITizens Learning Credits (SLC) with a validity of 5 years to over 8,000 SIT alumni.
+Starting from 2019, all SIT alumni can take up eligible standalone courses offered by SITLEARN Professional Development.
+SLC can also be used to offset subsidised standalone SIT courses leading to recognised qualifications.

 The Centre of Communication Skills (CCS) and SITLEARN Professional Development came together to organise a 1-day workshop on Effective Technical Writing.
 A total of 19 attendees nominated by the company participated in the workshop and learned through collaborative writing, whilst receiving individual coaching in writing as well.

 In order to meet the current and future skillsets of the ILTC sector in Singapore, SITLEARN Professional Development and the Health and Social Sciences (HSS) Cluster worked together to launch a series of symposiums and workshops aimed at deep-skilling caregivers, nurses and allied health professionals.
 The courses covered a wide range of sector specific needs including caring for people with dementia, rehabilitation of shoulder, abdominal ultrasound, stroke care and rehabilitation as well as interventions for children with learning difficulties across academic, social and emotional.